auth0/docs/articles/connections/social/fitbit.md

 ### Set up your app in Fitbit

-1. Log in to the [Fitbit's Developer site](https://dev.fitbit.com), then select **REGISTER AN APP**.
+1. Log in to [Fitbit's Developer](https://dev.fitbit.com) portal and select **REGISTER AN APP**.
-2. Complete the form with the following information:
+2. Complete information about your app including the following:

 | Field | Description
 --------|------------
-Application Name | The name your app
-Description | App description
 Application Website | `https://${account.namespace}`
-Organization | The name of the associated organization Organization Website | URL of the organization
 OAuth 2.0 Application Type | Select **Application** Callback URL | `https://${account.namespace}/login/callback`
 Default Access Type | The type of access granted to the app